 - Discuss any bleeding problems you have had in the past.

-- Tell your gynecologist in Queens, NYC if you’ve been recently treated for a vaginal, cervical or pelvic infection.
+- Tell your gynecologist in Queens, NYC if you have been recently treated for a vaginal, cervical or pelvic infection.

 Colposcopy Procedure Details

-A colposcopy procedure usually only takes 10 to 20 minutes.
-It’s primarily an observation test that allows your gynecologist to visually examine your reproductive organs.
+A colposcopy procedure usually takes 10 to 20 minutes.
+It’s primarily an observational test that allows your gynecologist to visually examine your reproductive organs.
 He only needs to do a colposcopy biopsy procedure if he finds something unusual.
-Just because you have a colposcopy, HPV infections or other serious complications aren’t always detected.
+Just because you have a colposcopy, HPV infections or other serious complications are not always detected.
 During the procedure:

 - You undress from the waist down, but are draped with a sheet.

 - You then lie down on the exam table with your feet in stirrups.